jagruti217/McDonald-s-Sales-/README.md

 Before performing analysis, check for duplicates and in case of null values, utilize forward/backward fill.

 Questions:
+## This heading is not unique in the file

 What is the total sales revenue for each category of menu items?
 How many orders are placed each day?